bright/new-www/content/members/piotr-mionskowski.md

 ---
 TDD fan eager to learn new things.
 A Man Dancing with the Code.
 Piotr is a real full stack developer with over 12 years of professional experience.
 Backend APIs, distributed systems, infrastracture, databases are only some among his main fields of interests.
 Always up-to-date.
 Always focused.
 Always asking "Why?".

-AWS evangelist willing to share his cloud computing knowledge with the [Polish AWS community](https://www.facebook.com/groups/679812723195646).
+AWS evangelist sharing his cloud computing knowledge at workshops organized for the [Polish AWS community](https://www.facebook.com/groups/679812723195646).